Papers

 Submitted

 Independent upstream bugs in PyTorch and Triton jointly produce the torch.compile decode crash.
 Triton minor-version ablation on the same GPU flips the conclusion.
 Benchmark identity is a 5-tuple (GPU, Triton, PyTorch, cache, compile mode).
-Companion to upstream PR #175562.
+Companion to upstream PR #175562 (merged to PyTorch main).

 Evidence:TR126TR147